byzer-org/byzer-doc/public/blog/en-us/how-to-use-byzer-sql-to-build-rag-based-application.md

 Now we have a retrieval system, we can use it to retrieve the documents we want and  use the retrieved documents as a context to help the language model to answer the question better.

- try to run the following statement to register the language model as an UDF, just like what we did for embedding model:
+Try to run the following statement to register the language model as an UDF, just like what we did for embedding model:

 ```sql
 !byzerllm setup single;